M a b e l - D w i g h t - - 1 8 7 6 - 1 9 5 5

 Robinson and Pirog 72.
 Edition 50.
 Signed and dated in pencil.

-A fine, rich impression, on cream wove paper, with full margins (1 7/8 to 4 1/16 inches), in excellent condition.
-Printed by George Miller.
+A superb, richly inked impression, on cream wove paper, with full margins (1 7/8 to 4 1/16 inches), in excellent condition.
+Printed by master lithographer George C. Miller.

-Collections: Milwaukee; Museum of Modern Art, New York Public Library, Pennsylvania Academy of the Fine Arts; Philadelphia Museum of Art, Seattle.
+Collections: Milwaukee Art Museum, Museum of Modern Art, New York Public Library, Pennsylvania Academy of the Fine Arts, Philadelphia Museum of Art, Seattle Art Museum, Whitney Museum of American Art.

 SOLD